What Are UK Situs Assets? What Every Long-Term Expat Needs to Know

 Talk to an Expert

-I’m Ross Naylor, a UK-qualified Chartered Financial Planner and Pension Transfer Specialist with nearly 30 years’ experience helping British expats manage complex cross-border investments, estate planning, and tax-efficient retirement strategies.
+I’m Ross Naylor, a UK-qualified Chartered Financial Planner and Pension Transfer Specialist with nearly 30 years' experience helping British expats worldwide understand their inheritance tax exposure and develop long-term strategies designed to protect family wealth.